-The Center on Global Energy Policy hosted a presentation with author Vahan Zanoyan on Storytelling and the Geopolitics of Petroleum, based on his novel on his latest book The Sacred Sands.
+The Center on Global Energy Policy hosted a student-only roundtable with author Vahan Zanoyan on Storytelling and the Geopolitics of Petroleum, based on his novel on his latest book The Sacred Sands.
 Mr. Zanoyan used his decades of experience in the energy sector as an adviser to oil companies, governments, investors and traders to write a gripping novel that takes the reader inside the Middle Eastern oil industry and regional geopolitics.
 Following his presentation in which he will explained the evolution of oil industry and, in particular, geopolitics of Middle East oil, we moved to a moderated discussion.

 Vahan Zanoyan is a writer, traveler, retired executive, and anti-trafficking advocate.
 He has published two volumes of poetry in Armenian, (2010 and 2011); and three novels in English, A Place Far Away (2013) and The Doves of Ohanavank (2014), both of which were inspired by a chance meeting with a very young victim of sex trafficking, and The Sacred Sands (2016).